bjs11111/beacon-player/README.md

 Alos the great ionic framework has really good documentation about this process http://ionicframework.com/docs/guide/publishing.html

+###building and signing the app for IOS
+HINT: dont foger to increment version number

+ionic build --release ios

+xcodebuild -scheme "Beacon Player" -configuration Release clean archive

 ##app
-native state checks like inet or bluetooth are done initialy in the app-controller as well as pn app resume and app open
+native state checks like inet or bluetooth are done initialy in the app-controller as well as on app resume and app open

 ## Issues